ebakstein/gap-statistic/README.md

 An implementation of the gap statistic algorithm from Tibshirani, Walther, and Hastie's "Estimating the number of clusters in a data set via the gap statistic".
 A description of the algorithm can be found [here](http://echen.me/posts/counting-clusters).

+ebakstein: modified version, random data are not uniform but multivariate normal with covariation matrix estimated from the data

 # Examples

 		# Single cluster in 5 dimensions